flyleeee/hugo-page/content/_index.md

       title: Recent News
       # subtitle: A subtitle
       text: |2-
+          * [06/2024] Excited to announce that our work on [Bayesian PEFT](https://arxiv.org/abs/2406.11675) has been released on arXiv!
-          * [04/2024] I am honored to have participated in the work "[Continual Learning of Large Language Models: A Comprehensive Survey](https://arxiv.org/abs/2404.16789)"
+          * [04/2024] I am honored to have participated in the [survey on Continual Learning of LLMs](https://arxiv.org/abs/2404.16789).
-          * [05/2023] Our paper "[Robustness-Aware Word Embedding Improves Certified Robustness to Adversarial Word Substitutions](https://aclanthology.org/2023.findings-acl.42/)" has been accepted to the findings of ACL 2023
+          * [05/2023] My [first work](https://aclanthology.org/2023.findings-acl.42/) on certified robutness of NLP has been accepted to the findings of ACL 2023!
     design:
       # Choose how many columns the section has.
 Valid values: '1' or '2'.
       columns: '2'